protomesh/terraform-provider-protomesh/docs/resources/aws_lambda_grpc.md

 page_title: "protomesh_aws_lambda_grpc Resource - protomesh"
 subcategory: ""
 description: |-
-  Expose a AWS Lambda through a gRPC interface
+  Expose a AWS Lambda through a gRPC interface.
+It uses the Protomesh Gateway to expose the gRPC method.
 ---

 # protomesh_aws_lambda_grpc (Resource)

-Expose a AWS Lambda through a gRPC interface
+Expose a AWS Lambda through a gRPC interface.
+It uses the Protomesh Gateway to expose the gRPC method.